bbenne10/minirc/README.md

 ## Further configuration

 ### udev

-   You need to decide what to use to set up the devices and load the modules. minirc supports busybox's mdev, systemd's udev, and a fork of udev, eudev, by default.
-You can change the udev system by writing `UDEV=busybox`, `UDEV=systemd`, or `UDEV=eudev` respectively into `/etc/rc.conf`.
+You need to decide what to use to set up the devices and load the modules. rc supports systemd's udev and eudev by default.
+You can change the udev system by changing the value of the UDEV variable in `rc.conf`

-   eudev and systemd's udev work out of the box, so they are recommended.
-To set up mdev, you can use [this](https://github.com/slashbeast/mdev-like-a-boss) as a reference:
+rc supports both eudev and systemd's udev implementations as `eudev` and `systemd` respectively.

+minirc, from which rc forked, supports busybox's `mdev` implementation.
+This was dropped from `rc` due to lack of interest from the developers.

 ### Local startup script

 rc will run `/etc/rc.local` on boot if the file exists and has the executable bit set.
 This allows the user to run commands in addition to the basic startup that rc provides.
-This is a good place to load modules if udev does not detect that they should be loaded on boot.
+This is a good place to load modules if udev does not detect that they should be loaded on boot or to set the backlight to a reasonable level, for instance.

 ## Usage of the user space program

-Run `rc --help` for information.  **Never run `rc init` except during the boot process, when called by busybox init.**
+Run `rc --help` for information.
+**Never run `rc init` except during the boot process, when called by sinit.**